CapricanDRJ/HadesStarCommunityData/docs/corp/6978edb31cfa5778f4e28d2477e5db050fd8bf44105dc25871490d0cffaf4bf7/index.md

 ```
- International Trading Co. is the training/economic focused partner of the "Internationals."
+International Trading Co. is the training/economic focused partner of
+ the "Internationals."
-We are active players from around the world who cooperate to build their economies.
+We are active players from around the world who cooperate to build th
+eir economies.}
 ```
 ### [Discord](https://discord.gg/gBPEdZt)
 ### Whitestar Bonus ❌